MicrosoftDocs/Viva/WorkplaceAnalytics/Use/csv-query-output-file.md

 ### Organizational attribute columns

 In addition to the standard columns present in the .csv file output of person-to-person queries, the output  typically contains a variable set of header columns that represent the organizational attributes of employees.
 Admins upload these  attributes when Workplace Analytics is initially set up.
 These columns are listed to the right of the Organization column for every person included in the query output.
-The names of the columns will vary from company to company, but sample organizational attributes might include items such as: StartDate, tenuremonths, or quotaattainment.
+The names of the columns will vary from company to company; however, sample organizational attributes might include items such as: StartDate, tenuremonths, or quotaattainment.

 ### Metrics header columns